Yoshitomo Hori: Marriage

 After graduating from junior high school in 1991, Kim began attending a high school part-time, saying that "[he wanted] to enjoy school life a little more", but dropped out in the middle of the semester due to lack of interest.
-He returned to doing odd jobs for his brothers, becoming romantically involved with Kou, an employee of a local snack bar that he had frequented since he was 16 or 17.
+He returned to doing odd jobs for his brothers and became romantically involved with Kou, an employee of a local snack bar that he had frequented since he was 16 or 17.
 Eventually, she became pregnant, and after overcoming his reluctant stepmother's worries, the pair were married.
-The baby was expected to be delivered shortly before Kim's 18th birthday, but his wife had to give birth via C-section several months earlier, as she had become ill due to gestational hypertension.
+The baby was expected to be delivered shortly before Kim's 18th birthday, but Kou had to give birth via C-section several months earlier, as she had become ill due to gestational hypertension.
 During late 1993, Kim began a short affair with a woman named Otsu, three years older than Kou, who abandoned him soon after he told her that he was married and had a child.

 After both he and Hayama had worked as employees for the company established by his older brothers for some time, Kim's relationship with them began to worsen and he expressed a desire to quit.
 However, his second brother, who had inspirations of going independent, offering him a new, less labor-intensive job, which he immediately accepted.
 The following year, the 19-year-old Kim and his wife began working as subcontractors for his brother's company, the "Yoshitomo House".
 Since it was necessary to own a car for the job, he loaned a car for 1.3 million yen under the company name; however, he had no time to attend driving school, and thus drove the car without a license.
 In 1995, shortly after his 20th birthday, his wife became pregnant with their second child, but at this time, Kim had begun another affair, this time with Hinoe, a snack bar employee ten years his senior who had a history of divorces.
-Not long after, he was also introduced to Hiroshi Sato, a highschool drop-out who had fled from Tokyo to escape trouble concerning bōsōzoku gang members, who had recently been hired by his brother.
+Not long after, he was also introduced to Hiroshi Sato, a high school dropout who had fled from Tokyo to escape trouble concerning bōsōzoku gang members, who had recently been hired by his brother.

 Shortly after the birth of his second child, Kim resorted to giving his wife and child monthly expenses, while spending the remainder of his wage on drinking and dates with Hinoe.
 His worsening back pain preventing him from working, and in 1996 or 1997, he was expelled from his house for not paying rent.
 While his wife believed that this would make him come back to his senses, Kim soon racked up debts, resorting to sleeping at his mistress' house and stealing cash from her wallet.